hardingprofessional/dshsaa/README.md

 # Starting Notes

 Run `dshsaa/example.py` to make sure it works.
 Use this code as a reference until the sphinx documentation is up.

+# Documentation

+It is now possible to read the documentation using a browser.
+Clone the project and navigate your browser to `~/dshsaa/sphinx/_build/html/index.html`.

+To rebuild the documentation, navigate to `dshsaa/sphinx` and run `./rebuild`.
+This operation is path sensitive.

+I will be hosting the latest build of this documentation soon.